L8X/RobloxFullScreenOptimizer/README.md

 ### How do i apply it?
 - Once installed, enter any Roblox game and make sure you are running the game in Fullscreen mode, otherwise this will not work
-- After your game is started, you will need to press Alt + Enter to toggle True full screen mode
+- After your game is started, you will need to press Alt + Enter to toggle True full screen mode.
+You can tell if you are in it by pressinf F11, if you switch to windowed mode then you are NOT in True fullscreen
 - (Optional) Press Shift + F5 to view your ingame FPS, use this to monitor if you are achieving FPS improvements or not.
 If not, don't use this.
 - (Optional) You can pair this with [Roblox FPS unlocker](https://github.com/axstin/rbxfpsunlocker/releases) to go above 60 FPS (Please note to follow the Games rules you intend to use this on.)